MEG BRODTMANN, MW

 Aidan manages Bream Creek Vineyard Cellar Door in Tasmania.

-He has recently graduated from the WSET Level 4 Diploma in Wine program and WSET Educator Training Program (ETP).
-Aidan loves Sake just as much as he loves wine, and will be completing his Sake ETP in January, after which he hopes to teach WSET Sake as well.
+He has recently graduated from the WSET Level 4 Diploma in Wine program and WSET Educator Training Program (ETP) in both wine and sake.
+Aidan loves Sake just as much as he loves wine, and hopes to teach WSET Sake in the future.

-Aidan is currently teaching at our Hobart venue.
+Aidan teaches at our Hobart and Launceston venues.

 AINE CONRAN, DipWSET